Please note that special rules during COVID-19 may affect some info in this factsheet. See our COVID-19 Guide here.

 The landlord/agent, or another person authorised by the landlord, can enter the premises without your consent for certain purposes.
 See the table below for the number of times entry is permitted and minimum notice periods.

 Except as noted in the table, notice does not have to be in writing.
-If notice is posted to you, the landlord/ agent must allow an extra 4 working days for delivery.
+If notice is posted to you, the landlord/ agent must allow an extra 7 working days for delivery.

 The law does not say what ‘reasonable’ means.
-A disagreement about what is reasonable can be settled by the Consumer, Trader and Tenancy Tribunal.
+Disagreements about what is reasonable can be settled by the Tribunal.

-If you disagree with the landlord/agent about reasonable access, apply to the tribunal for an order to specify or limit the days and times on which the landlord/agent can show the premises.
+If you disagree with the landlord/agent about reasonable access, apply to the Tribunal for an order to specify or limit the days and times on which they can show the premises.